 ‘Labels’ seem to be the dog training ‘in topic’ at the moment.

-If labels are put on the outside of the packaging, to give an idea of what is in the box fragile, flammable etc. Is it really so difficult, to ask for a list of the individual contents.
+Labels are put on the outside of the packaging, to give an idea of what is in the box fragile, flammable etc. Is it really so difficult, to ask for a list of the individual contents.

 The subject of ‘labels’ has come up a lot this year.
-In a podcast I listened to recently, the male being interviewed accused people of using labels to excuse there lack of training.
+In a podcast I listened to recently, the male being interviewed accused people of using labels to excuse their lack of training.
 Its to cover their embarrassment apparently.

 No mention of different emotional states, history, or people that are probably working hard to improve the confidence and well-being of their dogs (most behaviours come back to confidence) People still need within their training or life circles to have a way to describe an emotional state or a behaviour they are working with.